AntoDipp/Discord-v13-tutorial-with-free-commands/README.md

 Then write in the console node index.js and now your bot will be online!

+## Now we need to get a message to the bot!

+So let the bot read our message and send a message!

+I have inserted 2 commands and 2 answers; look at them in the index.js

+If you write hello the bot will answer you!
+Even with tests!

 If everything worked, go to the next tutorial!
 If you have problems, open a request here on github!